 Publisher: New Haven: Yale University Press

 Title: Country House Garden: A Grand Tour, The

 Author: Jackson-Stops, Gervase; Pipkin, James (Photographer)

 Publisher: New York: New York Graphic Society (Boston: Little, Brown and Company)

 Year Published: 2006

 Publisher: London: Jonathan Cape

 Book Type: Hardback

 Park Listed: Grade I

 Past Seat / Home of: SEATED AT EARLIER HOUSE: Holland family, 17th century.
 Sir John Vanbrugh, 18th century.
-SEATED AT CURRENT HOUSE: Thomas Pelham-Holles, 1st Duke of Newcastle- Upon-Tyne and 1st Duke of Newcastle-Under-Lyme, 18th century.
+SEATED AT CURRENT HOUSE: Thomas Pelham-Holles, 1st Duke of Newcastle-upon-Tyne, 1st Duke of Newcastle-under-Lyme, and 1st Earl of Clare, 18th century.
 Robert Clive (Clive of India), 18th century.
 Princess Charlotte (daughter of King George IV), 19th century.
 Queen Victoria, 19th century.
 King Louis-Philippe of France, 19th century.
 Duke and Duchess of Albany, 19th century.
 Prince Leopold of Saxe-Coburg, 19th century.
 Sir William Corry, 20th century.